How to find the perfect school for your child in Barcelona

 - The key points to know about educating your child in Barcelona

 - What parents should consider when choosing a school in Barcelona

 Making reference to her own experience of bringing up children in Barcelona, and with the unique insight of a teacher who has worked in schools both here and abroad, this session aimed to bring clarity to what can be a daunting process for many families.
 Directed mainly at foreigners who are going through this process for the first time, this session could be equally interesting for long-term Barcelona residents who are interested in a general overview.

 About My Barcelona School

-This article was written by Anya van der Drift, who runs My Barcelona School, a service for families looking for schools and kindergartens for their children in and around Barcelona.
+This article, how to choose a school in Barcelona, was written by Anya van der Drift, who runs My Barcelona School, a service for families looking for schools and kindergartens for their children in and around Barcelona.

 As a teacher with many years of experience working in public and private schools in Spain and the UK, and a mother of school-age children herself, she is a one-stop shop for all things school and education-related.